PoshCode/PowerShellPracticeAndStyle/Style-Guide/Function-Structure.md

 For Advanced Functions and scripts use the format of **<verb-<noun>** for naming.
 For a list of approved verbs the cmdlet `Get-Verb` will list them.
-On the noun side it can be composed of more than one joined word using Camel Case and only singular nouns.
+On the noun side it can be composed of more than one joined word using Pascal Case and only singular nouns.

 In Advanced Functions do not use the keyword `return` to return an object.